 Symptoms Of Insulin Resistance

 Insulin resistance generally does not show any symptoms until it progresses to diabetes.
 According to the CDC, about 90% of people with prediabetes are unaware of it.
-Some of the signs that may indicate insulin resistance include:
+Some signs that may indicate insulin resistance include:

 • Blood pressure of 130/80 mm/Hg and above